sasha-borislavov/sasha-borislavov/README.md

 ## ⋆⭒˚ More about me:
 - Billingual 🇧🇬🇦🇺 (English + Bulgarian) + learning Mandarin
 - Love fashion, music, and trinkets
-- Always excited about hackathons, creating coding, and building things that feel *fun* + *thoughtful*
+- Always excited about hackathons, creative coding, and building things that feel *fun* + *thoughtful*

 Thanks for dropping by!
 Feel ree to explore my repos or connect:
 📫 alexa.borislavov@gmail.com